Johnson County Criminal Defense Attorney

 Absolutely.
 First, all the fundamentals of any criminal case still apply.
 An officer must have reasonable suspicion for a stop, probable cause for an arrest, and there are a number of defenses/affirmative defenses that apply.

-Second, and the reason we are often hired to handle Johnson County cases, is credibility goes a long way.
+Second, credibility goes a long way.
 The prosecutors in Johnson County know us and they know what we bring to the table.
-They know our attorneys have tried cases –ranging from misdemeanor assaults to death penalty capital murders – to juries.
-They also know we have three Board Certified Criminal Law Specialists.
+They know our attorneys have tried cases – ranging from misdemeanor assaults to death penalty capital murders – to juries.
+They also know we have four Board Certified Criminal Law Specialists.
 They have seen how thorough we are on cases and know that we will leave no stone unturned when it comes to defending individuals charged with crimes.
 Finally, they know the depth of our experience when it comes to sex cases and intoxication-related cases.

 Is there a disadvantage of hiring our firm for a case in Johnson County?